smadigan91/playlist-pal/README.md

 1. You will need to decrypt `secrets/secrets.yml.enc` into `secrets/secrets.yml.dec`, **_which should be ignored by git_**.
     - First, ask [@smadigan91](https://github.com/smadigan91) for the decryption key.
 Please don't share with anyone or accidentally commit this to Github.
     - Next using ansible-vault or the windows wrapper, decrypt the secrets:
-        - The command to decrypt the file for ansible-vault will look something like `ansible-vault decrypt secrets/secrets.yml.enc --output=secrets/secrets.yml.dec`, after which you will be promprted for the decryption key.
+        - The command to decrypt the file for ansible-vault will look something like `ansible-vault decrypt secrets/secrets.yml.enc --output=secrets/secrets.yml.dec`, after which you will be prompted for the decryption key.
         - For the windows wrapper, it'll look something like `Get-DecryptedAnsibleVault -Path .\secrets\secrets.yml.enc | Set-Content -Path .\secrets\secrets.yml.dec`
         - If you're adding new secrets, you can modify secrets.yml.dec and re-encrypt it to secrets.yml.enc **_using the same encryption key_**.
 2. In root directory, run `docker-compose up`.
 The app should be accessible at http://localhost:5173